Choosing Between a Financial Advisor and a Financial Planner

 Hourly or Project Billing

-Some professionals bill hourly ($200 to $500 per hour) or per project for specific planning work like retirement analysis or business exit strategy.
+Some professionals charge an hourly rate ($200 to $500 per hour) or bill per project for specific planning work like retirement analysis or business exit strategy.
 This approach works well when you have targeted questions without ongoing relationship costs.

 Commission Based Compensation